Renewable-Colocated Green Hydrogen Production: Optimal Scheduling and Profitability: Profitability and Capacity Matching

 \begin{theorem}[Profitability Characterization] The nameplate capacity plane $Q_{\mbox{ \sf H}}$ vs $Q_{\mbox{ \sf R}}$ is partitioned into profitable and deficit regions with linear break-even boundaries. \ben \item The profitable (deficit) regions are convex cones with linearly growing (decreasing) operating profit away from the origin. \item The break-even region is a union of linear lines. \item The optimal matching of electrolyzer capacity $Q^*_{\mbox{ \sf H}}$ to a given renewable capacity $Q_{\mbox{ \sf R}}$ is linear, \ie $Q^*_{\mbox{ \sf H}}=\kappa Q_{\mbox{ \sf R}}$ for some constant $\kappa$. \een \end{theorem}

 See Fig.~\ref{fig:Optimality} (b) for an illustration, where the expected operating profit heatmap is partitioned by the black break-even lines, and the green dashed line represents the optimal electrolyzer capacities matched to given $Q_{\mbox{ \sf R}}$'s.

-It is worth noting that the deficit region may not be connected, as shown in Fig.~\ref{fig:Optimality} (b), where there are two deficit regions.
-The upper region corresponds to RCHPs with high electrolyzer capacity but insufficient renewable generation capacity, whereas RCHPs in the lower region have high renewable generation capacity but insufficient electrolyzer capacity (especially for M0 and M1-c).
+Notably, the deficit region may not be connected, as shown in Fig.~\ref{fig:Optimality} (b).
+The upper deficit region corresponds to RCHPs with high electrolyzer capacity but insufficient renewable generation capacity, whereas RCHPs in the lower region have high renewable generation capacity but insufficient electrolyzer capacity (especially for M0 and M1-c).